vernade/MMM-vvt/README.md

 # MMM-vvt
 VVT Departures for MagicMirror

+Departures of busses, trams and trains within Tyrol, Austria.
-This includes departures from Busses and Trains within the VVT (Verkehrsverbund Tirol) and IVB (Innsbrucker Verkehrsbetriebe).
+This includes public transport services of VVT (Verkehrsverbund Tirol) and IVB (Innsbrucker Verkehrsbetriebe).

 Configuration:
 ```